-The side effects of energy dinks on body are not widely appreciated, even though they are extremely popular.
+The side effects of energy drinks on body are not widely appreciated, even though they are extremely popular.
 They are claimed to boost energy, and while much of this ‘energy’ comes from the sugar and caffeine content of such drinks, those that market them claim this comes largely from the other ingredients.
 Among these are B vitamins, amino acids and herbal stimulants.

-The dangers of energy dinks do not lie so much in these ingredients, but in their caffeine content and also in the common practice of mixing them alcohol.
+The dangers of energy drinks do not lie so much in these ingredients, but in their caffeine content and also in the common practice of mixing them alcohol.
 Red Bull and alcohol is a very popular drink, the alcohol normally coming in the form of vodka or white rum.
 The dangers of these mixtures will be discussed in detail later.
 For now, let’s look at caffeine and ask why the manufacturers play down the caffeine content of their energy drinks and focus on the other added ingredients.

 Herbal Ingredients in Energy Drinks